-Dr. Alexander Stessin is a medical specialist in radiation oncology.
+Dr. Alexander Stessin is a radiation oncology specialist.
 Dr. Stessin's clinical interests include intensity-modulated radiation therapy (IMRT), lung cancer, and soft tissue sarcoma.
 He takes HealthSmart, Viant, and Healthfirst, as well as other insurance carriers.
-He attended Weill Cornell Medical College and then went on to complete his residency at New York-Presbyterian Hospital and a hospital affiliated with Weill Cornell Medical College.
+He obtained his medical school training at Weill Cornell Medical College and performed his residency at New York-Presbyterian Hospital and a hospital affiliated with Weill Cornell Medical College.

 Relevant Interests: , intensity-modulated radiation therapy (IMRT), stereotactic radiosurgery (SRS), stereotactic body radiation therapy (SBRT), radiation therapy

 All Interests: Intensity-Modulated Radiation Therapy, Stereotactic Body Radiation Therapy, Breast Issues, Brain ...
 (Read more)

 Dr. Craig Grossman is a radiation oncology specialist.
 His clinical interests include bladder cancer, intensity-modulated radiation therapy (IMRT), and rectal cancer.
 Dr. Grossman accepts HealthSmart, Viant, and Healthfirst, as well as other insurance carriers.
 He graduated from SUNY Upstate Medical University.
 He completed his residency training at the University of Rochester Medical Center and the University of Chicago Medical Center.